 The first step to financial planning for divorce is to get a fresh and accurate review of your finances.
 Seeing your financial means halved or reduced even beyond that can come as a jolt.
 Mentally prepare yourself for it.
 A thorough evaluation of your assets and liabilities post-divorce can tell you how to allocate your funds efficiently.

 Do you have a prenuptial agreement?
 What do your retirement savings look like?
 What about life insurance?
 Do you need to update your health insurance policies?
 Social security benefits?
 If you are retaining the house you lived in as a couple, be sure to accurately gauge its maintenance costs.
 If it is high, where should you cut expenses from?
 These are just a few of the pertinent questions to consider to deal with the financial hurdles as efficiently as possible.

 A new household needs a new budget.
 If your household income has decreased and expenditures have disproportionately increased, you might have to cut back on older expenses to avoid financial stress now or in any future relationships.
 Your financial review will allow you to create a new monthly budget according to your priorities.
 At the same time, do not forget to update your bank accounts to ensure continued access to your funds.

 3. Set new financial goals

-Your changed primary identity and a changed financial situation means you need a new set of financial goals.
+Your changed primary identity and a changed financial situation mean you need a new set of financial goals.
 Ask yourself: